paskal/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![Jane single post page](/images/hugo_themes/jane_single_post.png#center)](/images/hugo_themes/jane_single_post.png)

 I've chosen another post to take the screenshot from because that's something worth seeing: that colors choice is best you could find.
 Posts which use a lot of formatting, quotes, images and code blocks shine in this theme, the author definitely has a good taste which we might benefit from.
 Disqus comments supported but hidden by "Show Disqus Comments" button not to distract you from the content itself.
-No related articles block but it would be redundant on this text celebration.
+No related articles block, but it would be redundant on this text celebration.

 ---